Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/TESTING.md

 Mobile resposivenes is extremly important to maintaing constent traffic towards a webpage as there are nearly six billion mobile users in the world today. (stat pulled from [99 Designs](https://99designs.co.uk/blog/tips/responsive-web-design-key-tips-and-approaches/)) Intial testing that my webpage was fully responsive was used with [Google Dev Tools](https://developers.google.com/web/tools/chrome-devtools) which can be accessed using a chrome browser by right clicking on your mouse and clicking Inspect.
 With in this feature you can toggle towards the device tool bar which will list various tablet and mobile screen sizes to test that your webpage is repsonsive on specific device.
 The testing criteria below was considered on all pages avliable to the user.

-* Ensure that every page runs fluid with each other, and each feature remains remains static and inline.
+* Ensure that every page runs fluid with each other, and each feature remains remains dynamic and inline.
 * Text, controls, and images must be aligned and properly placed across the site.
 * The content location should be dynamic as screen resolution changes.
-* The clickable area must be well-adjusted and of suitable sizing
+* Buttons must be well-adjusted and of suitable sizing
 * Color, shading, and gradient must be consistent through out.
 * All text remaines readable on all devices.